Lebanon, Indiana: List of schools - Lebanon Community School Corporation

 The city has a lending library, the Lebanon Public Library, which was established as a Carnegie library with an initial grant of $15,000 in 1903.

 Economy

 Major employers in Lebanon include Lebanon Community School Corporation; the U.S. headquarters of German power tools company Festool and of Canadian specialty foods manufacturer Skjodt-Barrett; manufacturing plants for Hendrickson International, DS Smith, Kuraray, Kauffman Engineering, Maplehurst Bakeries, and D-A Lubricant Company; distribution centers for CNH Parts & Services, Subaru of America, Continental Tire the Americas, and Hachette Book Group USA; and health care and medical facilities operated by Witham Health Services.

+Lebanon is also the site of LEAP Research and Innovation District, an economic development initiative involving over 9,000 acres of land that will be allocated for technological and manufacturing projects.
+The area will be able to employ around 50,000 workers upon completion.
+Among the investments at LEAP is a $9 billion facility for Eli Lilly and Company that will produce active pharmaceutical ingredients for the antidiabetic medication Tirzepatide starting in late 2026.